Integrating with Source Control, Configuration Management, and Other Applications

 Merge for macOS integrates with most version control (VC), software configuration management (SCM) and other applications that allow a third-party file comparison (diff) or file merging tool to be specified.
 This topic contains instructions for integrating Merge with the following applications:

-Information Integration with many SCM systems requires the Professional Edition of Merge to enable the comparison of two modified versions of a file with their common ancestor.
+Integration with many SCM systems requires the Professional Edition of Merge to enable the comparison of two modified versions of a file with their common ancestor.

 Other applications